yurakas97/community-demo-dapps/README.md

 ## Step 3: Create a Pull Request

-Once you have added both a reference and project to the repository **Submit a pull request** with a detailed description of your app.
+Once you have added both a reference and project to the repository **Submit a pull request** with a detailed description of your app...

 ## 📚 Documentation